FitzAfful/AudiomackSwiftLibrary/README.md

 ```bash
 $ pod install
 ```
+## Usage

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+### Not Supported calls in AudiomackSwiftLibrary
+- Getting Artist Pinned Content
+- Marking User Notifications as Seen
+- Getting Aggregations Lists for Notifications
+- Getting list of activities for an Aggregation

 ## Author